Mechanical Engineering (International) Bachelor of Science (B.Sc.)

 The Pre-Semester:

-A unique feature of the study program is the early start through the Pre-Semester, which usually takes place from August to September.
-During this time, subjects of Mathematics, Physics, Chemistry, and English are taught at the level of the German Abitur.
-At the end of the course, an external assessment exam is held to determine the suitability of international applicants for studying Mechanical Engineering at KIT.
+A distinctive feature of the study program is the Pre-Semester, a study preparatory course, which is usually held from August to September.
+It covers mathematics, physics, chemistry and English to the level of the German Abitur.
+At the end of the course, participants take an external assessment exam to evaluate their eligibility to study Mechanical Engineering at KIT.

-To register for the Pre-Semester, please contact the Carl Benz School of Engineering (CBS), which is responsible for the organizational processing.
+To register for the Pre-Semester, please contact the Carl Benz School of Engineering (CBS), which is responsible for the organizational process.
 Participation in the Pre-Semester is independent of membership in the College Program.

 Bild